bbauska/W3Cx-2of5/README.md

 some positioning properties set (left, top, etc.)

 Let's take a simple example.
-Here we have a paragraph that contains some text and an inner <q>.
+Here we have a paragraph that contains some text and an inner &lt;q&gt;.
 For a better illustration, the paragraph has its height set and a border applied.
-The <q> is positioned absolutely.
+The &lt;q&gt; is positioned absolutely.

 <!------------------------------------------------------------------------------------------------>